 If we have not listed the drug you would like tested please email us the name of the drug and we will check with our forensic drug testing lab.
 Our forensic drug laboratory does incorporate new drug testing methods, so best to check by emailing us for up to date drug testing information.

-Please note: Alcohol & Steroids can NOT be tested using a hair sample.
+Please note: The following can NOT be tested using a hair sample: Alcohol, Steroids & LSD.
 GHB is also excluded from testing as it is too volatile.